tsoonjin/ringkasan/README.md

-# ringkasan
+# Ringkasan

-Explore summarization of website
+Explore different ways to consume a website by converting it into different medium

+## Developer Setup